tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/搭建 Demo/视频通话/TRTCCalling API（Web）_intl_en.md

 The invitee list for a group call was updated.

->?This is a new callback in v1.0.0 and later versions.
+>?This is a new event callback in v1.0.0 and later versions.

 <dx-codeblock>
 ::: javascript javascript